-A mild climate
+Switzerland has a mild climate

 A varying climate

-And then there's the Föhn: a high speed cross-alpine wind, similar to the Chinook in the Rocky Mountains.
-If the wind blows from the South, it results in rain in the Southern Alps, and dry warm fall winds in the Northern Alps, causing the snow to melt quicker if it happens in winter or spring.
-If the wind blows from the North (more rare), it results in rain in the Northern Alps, and dry relatively cool high speed fall winds in the Southern Alps.
-The Föhn can occur all year long but especially in winter.
+And then there's the so-called "Föhn": a high speed cross-alpine wind, similar to the Chinook in the Rocky Mountains.
+If the wind blows from the south, it results in rain in the southern Alps, and dry warm fall winds in the northern Alps.
+If the Föhn occurs in winter or spring, it causes the snow to melt quicker.
+If the wind blows from the north (which is more rare), it results in rain in the northern Alps, and dry, relatively cool high-speed fall winds in the southern Alps.
+The Föhn can occur all year long, but is most common in winter.

 Because of all this, the weather for any specific place in Switzerland, especially in the Alps, is quite hard to predict.
 Temperatures up to 35 °C (95 F) are no exception in July and August.
 Temperatures of -15°C (5 F) are no exception in winter.
 You'd best be prepared for anything when packing your cloths.